paladium/Startup-path/README.md

 - [ ] Setup a github repository for your projects.
 I personally use gitlab for multi-repository projects, because they offer free-to-use groups, where I can setup my frontend, backend etc. Additionally, I use docker for all my projects, so gitlab automatically detects Dockerfile and builds my project on each commit.
 Container registry from Gitlab is really simple to use.
 - [ ] Setup a task board.
 There are dozens of task boards, I prefer to use Trello for all my projects, they offer lots of templates to get started with.
 - [ ] Setup a communication channel between your team-members.
 There are lots of options, but obvious one is Slack.
 These days I use Telegram, simply because they are less restrictive than Slack (like free calls and unlimited history).

+### Stage 2 - Development
+- [ ] If your application requires a good UI, spend time and find good CSS framework, I try to use multiple frameworks to experiment with designs.
+Some of my favourites: Material UI, Semantic UI, Ant.Design, UIKit
+- [ ] Try to use latest frontend technologies - SPA, PWA etc. My personally favourite frontend framework is Vue.JS.
+It is really simple to get started with than Angular or React.
+- [ ] Choose a backend stack.
+For prototyping stage I would recommend Python with Django or NodeJs with Express.
+If you want to both iterate fast and have your tecnhical debt to minimum, I would recommend using GoLang, as it offers both development speed and performance.
+However, it will be harder to get started with if you are looking for a fast solution.
+- [ ] Use Postman to document your API, it will be both useful for frontend development and will setup a future foundation.